 - Excellent communication skills, with ability to handle issues with sensitivity

 This is an amazing opportunity to develop your skills while making a difference to your younger peers at a crucial time in their lives, and to be part of one of the first truly integrated, youth-led delivery models.

-Click here for a job description & person specification
+Click here for the job description & person specification

 If you are a nurse prescriber and interested in working at the Brandon Centre, please contact Helen Montgomery on 020 7267 4792